Lee Wulff is probably one of the most famous fly fishing personalities of our age and was responsible for developing many fly tying techniques.

 Lee went on to develop several different dry flies, including the White Wulff, the Grey Wulff, and the Black Wulff, but the Royal Wulff was by far the most popular.

-Wulff wanted to come up with dry flies with heavy hairwings, hackles, and tail so that they would have more buoyancy and stay afloat longer.
+Wulff wanted to come up with dry flies with heavy hair wings, hackles, and tails so that they would have more buoyancy and stay afloat longer.
 He aimed to create durable dry flies that would attract trout, bass, and other fish in choppy, fast rivers.

 Lee Wulff was a significant and influencing figure in the fly fishing world.
 He invented the first fly fishing vest and advocated for catch and release before it was a common practice.